curlpipe/ox/README.md

 - :mag: Search and replace text
 - :file_folder: Opening multiple files at once
 - :eye: UI that shows you the state of the editor and file
+- :computer_mouse: You can move the cursor and select text with your mouse
+- :writing_hand: Convenient shortcuts when writing code

 ### Robustness